-We point out that under this circumstance it is still feasible to detect virtual multipath attacks as long as the receiver has more helpers than the attacker.
-A significant advantage of the receiver over the attacker is that the receiver just needs to find contradiction to detect the attack; while the attacker has to know all channel information for signal manipulation to make sure no contradiction is found.
-In particular, when the receiver adds one more passive helper, it actually reduces the attack situation to the normal case.
-In order to beat the defense, the attacker must meet all the following requirements at the same time to beat the receiver: (1) add one helper, (2) add one spy node at the exact location of the receiver's new helper to know the channel information, (3) synchronize herself and all her helpers to transmit the manipulated signal at the physical-layer symbol level.
+Fig. 9.
+Floorplan of the building where the experiment is conducted.

+receiver adds one more passive helper, it actually reduces the attack situation to the normal case.
+In order to beat the defense, the attacker must meet all the following requirements at the same time to beat the receiver: (1) add one helper, (2) add one spy node at the exact location of the receiver's new helper to know the channel information, (3) synchronize herself and all her helpers to transmit the manipulated signal at the physicallayer symbol level.
 Hence, the attacker has much more costs to beat the receiver with more passive helpers.